 - Crazy Aaron’s has shifted production from Thinking Putty to hand sanitizer.
 The company’s online store is open, but shipping is suspended temporarily.

 - Mattel donated toys and art supplies to kids as part of Los Angeles Unified’s “LA Students Most in Need” charitable effort.
 Additionally, Mattel design and development teams in El Segundo, California and East Aurora, New York are producing face masks using Barbie and Fisher-Price fabric.
-The company is also prototyping personal protective equipment (PPE) such as face shields.
+The company is also producing personal protective equipment (PPE) such as face shields.
 The company is also producing personal protective equipment (PPE) such as face shields.
 The company also launched the Mattel Playroom, an online resource hub for families and has debuted a #ThankYouHeroes line of action figures and Fisher-Price Little People.

 - MGA Entertainment (MGAE) launched “Operation: Pac-Man” in an effort to pool resources and get medical supplies to healthcare providers.
-The company sourced 2 million masks from overseas; will offer use of its 15 3D printers to hospitals; and will re-tool the Little Tikes factory in Ohio to produce medical equipment — including an original ventilator design — domestically.
+The company sourced 2 million masks from overseas; will offer use of its 15 3D printers to hospitals; and has re-tooled the Little Tikes factory in Ohio to produce medical equipment — including an original ventilator design — domestically.
 An MGAE Cares website with resources is live for donations and PPE requests.
 Additionally, an L.O.L.
 Surprise!
 Frontline Hero doll will be sold to raise funds for the efforts.

 - MMG Brands is responding to the desperate need for personal protective equipment by shifting its resources and production focus to the sourcing and manufacturing of FDA-approved N95 respirator masks, nitrile gloves, hospital gowns, and other items.